jairoalejandrogomez/EngineeringCourses/README.md

-# Matlab
+# Courses
-Matlab scripts used in different areas of Engineering
+Material in Spanish for courses that I have taught in the past in areas such as: Digital Image Processing, Signals and Systems, and Matlab for Engineering students.